.png)

 Happy New Year

 It is finally here!
-Black Child Development Institute (BCDI) – Seattle is excited to present our calendar Featuring Black men and their children from the City of Seattle! .
+Black Child Development Institute (BCDI) – Seattle is excited to present our 2026 calendar Featuring children from the City of Seattle! .
 We are printing a limited number.
-Make sure you get your 2024 BCDI - Seattle Calendar today before they run out.
+Make sure you get your 2025 BCDI - Seattle Calendar today before they run out.

 Our Vision